 If you prefer riding with a touring company, you're in luck: Sonoma County is home to a generous support system of guided bike touring companies.

 Among them are Ace It Bike Tours, Adventures in Cycling, BikePartners.net, Getaway Adventures, Sonoma on a Bike, Sonoma Valley Bike Tours, and Wine Country Bikes.
 For other possibilities, search our listing of all bike touring companies in Sonoma County.

 Annual Biking Events

 Sonoma County is home each year to dozens of biking events that appeal to everyone from casual cyclists to international competitors.
-Most of these events wind up with a party at the finish line, including music, great food, wine & brew, and other goodies.
+Most of these events wind up with a party at the finish line, including music, great food, wine and brew, and other goodies.
 Most events also donate their proceeds to local charitable organizations.
 Here are some of the most popular yearly events: